hvelesaca/AINet/README.md

 <br>

-The more qualitative mask results of AIVGNet on three benchmarks (CAMO, NC4K, COD10K) and cotton bollworm datasets have already been stored in Kaggle.
+The more qualitative mask results of AINet on three benchmarks (CAMO, NC4K, COD10K) and cotton bollworm datasets have already been stored in Kaggle.

 The pretrained model is stored in Kaggle.
 After downloading, please put it in the pretrained_pvt fold.